-MSE 574 (3) Cross-Cultural Studies for Teaching BIL/ESL Students
+MSE 574 (3) Cross-Cultural Studies for Teaching BIL/ESL Students semantics, and phonology with bilingual and/or ESL students.
+MSE 576-578 Individual Study/ (1-3)

 This course prepares educators to recognize and value cultural diversity in a classroom setting.
 This includes awareness of refugees and immigrants.
 Candidates will spend 20 hours in a bilingual and/ or ESL classroom learning how to teach to students from diverse backgrounds as well as teaching about diversity.